Skip to main content

 Migration wallets

-The two graduation paths require different signers:
+The two stored graduation wallets require different signers:

 These are typically held by the Raydium-operated graduation crank, so graduation lands shortly after the curve hits the threshold rather than waiting for the creator to call it.